Frontier and Emerging Market ETFs

 Emerging markets is a term that was coined in the 1980s to represent countries transitioning from developing to developed status.
-While the term is commonly used among investors, there is no universally accepted definition of emerging markets.
+While the term is commonly used by investors, there is no universally accepted definition of emerging markets.
 Instead, investors can find emerging markets in everything from acronyms like BRICs to indices compiled by companies like S&P or FTSE.

 When emerging market economies began to mature, the term frontier markets was coined to represent investable countries with lower market capitalizations and liquidity.
-These countries are widely considered to be the up-and-coming emerging markets, but are a bit more hazardous to investors in terms of political risk, market maturity, and transparency.
+These countries are widely considered to be the up-and-coming emerging markets but are a bit more hazardous to investors in terms of political risk, market maturity, and transparency.